hanpari/sovereign/source/02/059_diary.md

 "Why not jeopardize her privacy once again," he sighed.
 "But I doubt you can do it, Doll."

-Without standing up from the armchair, the android pointed her finger at the tablet and connected to it.
+Without standing up from the armchair, the android pointed her finger at the tablet and connected to the tablet.
 The screen blackened, switched to the command line, and the device heated up.

 "Primitive security," she said after a few seconds.
 "The password is 'My favorite color is turquoise!'
 Nonetheless, I must warn you of that woman."